Table of Contents

 Con: It is limited to certain items

 Even if you use Inventory Placement Service, Amazon has exceptions for certain categories of inventory.
-This means that although you’ll be sending most standard-size items to a single Amazon location, the following items will still get routed to a different receiving center or fulfillment center:
+This means that although you’ll be sending most standard-size items to a single Amazon location, the following items will still get routed to a different receiving centre or fulfilment centre:

 - Oversize items